 Should I take an Express or Local Train from Hualien to Luodong?

 At Hualien train station, we had the option to buy either Express or Local Train tickets to Luodong.
 Is speed the only difference between the two options?
 Apparently not!

-Since Luodong wasn’t exactly far from Hualien, we thought we could make-do with a local train (區間車).
-Not only was it cheaper, the next train had an earlier departure time than an express train.
+Since Luodong wasn’t exactly far from Hualien, we thought we could make do with a local train (區間車).
+Not only was it cheaper, but the next train also had an earlier departure time than an express train.
 So although transit time was 1.5 hours vs 50 minutes on an express train, the actual arrival time to Luodong didn’t differ much.

 Being feverish, fatigue had overtaken me and I had no choice but to sit on the dirty train floor, right next to the door.
 In all honesty, that was the first and only time I’ve ever sat on the floor of a train.
 And that had to be captured on camera.

 I’d thought I could make use of transit time to sleep so that I could recover by the time I reached Luodong.
 But no. It was too noisy!
 I’m not kidding.
-Some elder folks on the train were having conversation by way of ‘shouting’.
+Some elder folks on the train were having conversations by way of ‘shouting’.
 A baby was screaming.
-A group of active youngsters were chatting happily among themselves.
+A group of active youngsters was chatting happily among themselves.
 Don’t believe?
 Check out the video below. :(

 Soon, there was not even a decent space for me to sit properly on the floor.
 The photo below was my view throughout the whole trip – 1.5 hours only.
 Just pairs of legs surrounding me.
 LOL.

 It was definitely a stark contrast to our comfortable express train ride when heading from Taipei to Hualien.
 So please, just go for the express train.
 Unless your travel objective is to meet and see the locals, then go for ‘local’ train.
 I wonder if that’s the rationale for the naming convention.